 Now we know that’s a lot to keep track of, especially when you have the normal day to day duties to do as well.
 But unfortunately, we’re not quite done yet.
 Those are just the things you need to be able to manage within your business and your industry.
 If you want to be really successful with your marketing, then you need to keep an eye on the ever-changing marketing world as well.

 The marketing world is always changing.
 New technologies, styles or trends will impact the way you market your business, and what your customers expect of you, and the changes can happen at the drop of a hat.
 To give you an idea, here are some of the changes we have identified for the coming months:

-The digital marketing landscape is set for a huge overhaul during 2019, and most marketing professionals are already working to get their businesses well positioned for the new changes.
+The digital marketing landscape is set for a huge overhaul during 2019 and 2020, and most marketing professionals are already working to get their businesses well positioned for the new changes.
 Voice search will become a bigger factor for online marketing, which means Search Engine Optimisation (SEO) practices will start to look very different.
 Growth will need to happen through multiple channels, meaning you can’t just invest all of your time and money into one marketing channel.
 Blogging will become more of an art form as search engines demand fresh content that isn’t regurgitated, and businesses will need to focus on search engines other than Google (like Bing, Yahoo, Ask.com, Baidu or Wolfram Alpha) to see results.
 And that’s just the start!
 There are general changes to the marketing landscape happening all the time, and you need to be aware of them.

 Just like Google, LinkedIn has its own ad platform, and that too is changing.
 LinkedIn rolled out a range of new features in the last twelve months which are only just starting to get a foothold, which means now is the perfect time to get onboard.
 From video ads to new reporting interfaces and even a campaign manager, LinkedIn is trying to make it easier to market your business through them.